Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-For this exploratory study, we study the performance of our training methods applied with a fixed model architecture.
-We use real NVP flows~\cite{Albergo:2019eim,dinh2016density} constructed from affine coupling layers.
+Demonstrating the efficacy of different methods to treat mode collapse requires a collapse-prone baseline to improve upon.
+For this baseline, we use real NVP flows~\cite{Albergo:2019eim,dinh2016density} constructed from affine coupling layers.
 Each coupling layer partitions the variables by checkerboarding the sites, and updates one parity of site conditioned on the frozen values of the other parity; successive coupling layers update opposite-parity sites such that all variables are updated once after two layers.
 As described in Refs.~\cite{Albergo:2019eim,dinh2016density}, this partitioned updating scheme is invertible by construction and gives a triangular Jacobian, allowing efficient computation of the Jacobian determinant.
 In each coupling layer, we use a convolutional neural network to parametrize the affine transformation; compared with fully connected networks, this reduces model size and encodes translational symmetry (up to breaking by the checkerboarding).
+The implementation follows that of Ref.~\cite{Albergo:2021vyo}.

-The prior distribution used in all cases is an uncorrelated unit-width\footnote{We found that the width of the Gaussian does not substantively influence the training, as it amounts to an overall rescaling that can be absorbed by the model weights.} Gaussian distribution for each component of the scalar field.
+In particular, for the baseline architecture, the prior distribution is an uncorrelated unit-width Gaussian distribution for each component of the scalar field (i.e.~on each site).
 Each model is constructed from 24 affine coupling layers.
 The networks parametrizing each affine transformation are made of 4 convolutions with kernel size 5, with leaky ReLU activations (with negative slope = 0.01) after each except the last one, which is followed by a $\tanh$.
 Each network takes 1 channel as input, gives 2 channels as output, and works with 12 channels at all intermediate stages.

-Because we are interested in the dynamics of different training schemes, we train each model from scratch, i.e.~starting from randomly initialized weights (per PyTorch 1.7 defaults).
+The baseline training procedure is reverse KL self-training, as described in Sef.~\ref{sec:flow-review}, applying gradient-based updates with the Adam optimizer~\cite{kingma2014adam}.
+Models are trained starting from randomly initialized weights (per PyTorch defaults).
+Throughout, by one epoch we mean one gradient computation and optimizer step.
+We train in 32-bit precision, but sample in 64-bit precision to avoid introducing bias due to round-off error compromising invertibility.